HarrisSte/HarrisSte/README.md

 I firmly believe that learning is a lifelong journey, and I'm ready to embrace it fully as I continue to expand my skills in web development.
 Let's connect, learn, and create together on this exciting path ahead! 🚀

 ## Technical Skills and Tools
+- JavaScript ES6+
+- CSS3
+- HTML5
+- SQL
+- NoSQL
+- GitHub
-- HTML
+- MongoDB & Mongoose
-- CSS
+- MySQL & Sequelize
-- JavaScript
+- Express
-- React framework
+- React
+- Node
+- Handlebars
+- jQuery
+- Bootstrap
 - VS Code

-## Accomplishments

-## Current Projects

 ## 📫 How to reach me:
 If you'd like to reach out to ask questions, collaborate, or discuss my experience you can reach out via one of the ways below: